Language Programs

 Interviews and writing parts: Interviews will be via Zoom and the writing portion will be done by uploading to Canvas.

-Questions regarding the examinations or courses can be addressed to Rongzhen Li for Chinese, Seungja Choi for Korean, for Japanese placement exams and courses, Mika Yamaguchi
+Questions regarding the examinations or courses can be addressed to Fan Liu for Chinese, Angela Lee-Smith for Korean, for Japanese placement exams and courses, Mika Yamaguchi

-If you are in doubt about your status, please come to the placement exam or contact the Director of Undergraduate Studies (DUS), Luke Bender, in advance.
+If you are in doubt about your status, please come to the placement exam or contact the Director of Undergraduate Studies (DUS), Pauline Lin, in advance.

 The following categories of students must take a placement examination: